ea-q-le/manheimcrawler/README.md

 - Added logic to fetch and record the current Timestamp the vehicle was found by the `crawler` the very first time.
 This will allow future DB based manipulations and extractions
+- Added logic to fetch and record the Timestamp the vehicle is going to be auctioned at under `run_date` column.

 ---